Barundeepsingh/Details_Extraction_Using_LLM/README.md

 # SwipeAssignment Project

 Welcome to the SwipeAssignment Project!
-This repository contains both the front-end and back-end code for SwipeAssignment, a comprehensive solution for parsing PDFs and extracting specific details using AI-generated content.
+This repository contains both the front-end and back-end code for SwipeAssignment, a comprehensive solution for parsing PDFs and Images and extracting specific details using AI-generated content.

 ## Overview

-The SwipeAssignment project is designed to streamline the process of extracting specific details from PDFs.
+The SwipeAssignment project is designed to streamline the process of extracting specific details from PDFs and Images.
 This project leverages the power of the Google Generative AI (Gemini 1.5 Pro) model, with all operations handled on the server side to ensure seamless and efficient processing.

 ### Project Structure